lindsayberry/archive-website-template/aboutme.md

 subtitle: Ph.D.
 Candidate in Statistics
 ---

-I'm a third year PhD candidate in [Statistical Science](http://stat.duke.edu/) at [Duke University](https://www.duke.edu/).
+I'm a fourth year PhD candidate in [Statistical Science](http://stat.duke.edu/) at [Duke University](https://www.duke.edu/).
 I work with [Mike West](http://www2.stat.duke.edu/~mw/) and [84.51&deg;](https://www.8451.com/) on large scale Bayesian forecasting in the context of product demand forecasting.
-My current research touches upon topics including forecasting and time series analysis, Bayesian dynamic models, high-dimensional computation, decision analysis, statistical computing, and more!
+My general research interests are forecasting and time series analysis, Bayesian dynamic models, high-dimensional computation, decision analysis, statistical computing, and more!

 From 2011 to 2015, I attended the University of Texas at Austin, where I received my BS in Mathematics and was a member of the Dean's Scholars.